Yandex Cloud

 db.currentOp({ "$ownOps": true, $or: [{ op: "command", "query.createIndexes": { $exists: true } }, { op: "none", ns: /\.system\.indexes\b/ }] })

-Try optimizing the identified queries.
-If the load is still high or there is nothing to optimize, the only option is to upgrade the host class.
+Try optimizing the problematic queries you have identified.
+If the load remains high after optimization, you have to upgrade the host class.

 To identify problematic queries in MongoDB:

 • Review the logs.
-Pay special attention to:
+Pay special attention to the following:

-• For read queries, the responseLength field (written as reslen in the logs).
+• For read queries, look at the responseLength (reslen) field.

-• For write queries, the number of affected documents.
+• For write queries, look at the number of documents affected.

-In the cluster logs, they are displayed in the nModified, keysInserted, and keysDeleted fields.
-On the cluster monitoring page, analyze the Documents affected on primary, Documents affected on secondaries, and Documents affected per host graphs.
+In the nModified, keysInserted, and keysDeleted fields of the cluster logs.
+On the cluster monitoring page, review the following charts: Documents affected on primary, Documents affected on secondaries, and Documents affected per host.

 • Review the profiler data.
-Output long-running queries (adjustable with the slowOpThreshold DBMS setting).
+Retrieve long-running queries by using the slowOpThreshold DBMS setting.

-Analyze the graphs on the cluster monitoring page:
+Examine the charts on the cluster monitoring page:

 • Index size on primary, top 5 indexes.